mongodc/presentations/README.md

 ## Creating a new presentation

 The master branch contains the base template.
-Branch this for your presentation and add your slides to the presentation directory.
-Be sure to update `showoff.json` with the appropriate meta-data for your presentation, too.
+Fork this for your presentation and add your slides to the presentation directory.

 ## Running the presentation